ml8/3x3/hardware/assembly_detailed.md

 ## Hot swap sockets

-The hot swap sockets are the only component that may be unfamiliar to solder if you are used to through-hold soldering.
+The hot swap sockets are the only component that may be unfamiliar to solder if you are used to through-hole soldering.

 Instead of trying to solder the socket tabs directly to the pads they mount on, it is helpful to first put a blob of solder on the pad.